goddessanime/Legal/polices/privacy.md

-**5\.
-WHAT IS OUR STANCE ON THIRD-PARTY WEBSITES?**
+## **5. WHAT IS OUR STANCE ON THIRD-PARTY WEBSITES?**

-**_In Short:_** _We are not responsible for the safety of any information that you share with third parties that we may link to or who advertise on our Services, but are not affiliated with, our Services._
+**_In Short:_** We are not responsible for the safety of any information that you share with third parties that we may link to or who advertise on our Services, but are not affiliated with, our Services.